Organise a Clean Up

 Where to begin

 Firstly, create or log into your Clean Up account and then register each Clean Up event you are organising.
 You can order a Clean Up kit from the registration page, which includes protective tabards, stickers for children and a poster to advertise your event.
+Please give us at least two week's notice of your order as we have to parcel and post them individually.

 Even if you do not require a Clean Up kit, please register your activity with us so that we can show the vast amount of work and effort that is being made to keep Scotland beautiful.